 If your dislocation has resulted in other damages or injury, such as broken bones, torn ligaments or damaged blood vessels, arthroscopic knee surgery will be required.

-WHAT IS THE RECOVERY PROCESS FOR A KNEE DISLOCATION?
+WHAT IS THE RECOVERY PROCESS AFTER A KNEE DISLOCATION?

 The recovery period will depend on how serious your injury is and whether you had damage to your blood vessels and nerves.
 Typically, you will be using a knee brace or splint to keep your knee in place and allow it to heal.
 Thereafter, physiotherapy will be recommended to help you regain muscle strength and restore range of motion in your knee.